Motsai/neblina-android/README.md

 The [Neblina&trade; Development Kit](http://neblina.io/) serves as a reference design for Neblina integration, I/O expansion and an onboard Debug J-Tag for custom firmware development.
 The development kit with the extensive software support allows system integrators and evaluators to start development within minutes.

-This repository is part of the development kit that provides a Java interface to interact with the Neblina.
+This repository is part of the development kit that provides a Java interface to interact with the Neblina&trade;.

 ### Prerequisite

-* Have on hand a Neblina module or Promotion Kit
+* Have on hand a Neblina&trade; module or Development Kit
 * An Android Phone or Tablet with Bluetooth LE capability.
 * Android 6.0 (Marshmallow) or above.
-* Follow the hardware [Quick Start guide](http://nebdox.motsai.com/ProMotion_DevKit/Getting_Started) to make sure that the Neblina module or Promotion kit is powered on and functional.
 * Clone or download this repo.
 * Android Studio 2.3 is required to compile
+* Android programming skills

-### Functionnal check
+### Functional check

+Follow the hardware [Quick Start guide](http://nebdox.motsai.com/ProMotion_DevKit/Getting_Started) to make sure that the Neblina&trade; module or Development Kit is powered on and functional.

 Download or Clone this repo using the command